CoolDawnAnt/InfoChartQA/README.md

 ## 🪪 License

 Our original data contributions (all data except the charts) are distributed under the [CC BY-SA 4.0](https://github.com/CoolDawnAnt/InfoChartQA?tab=Apache-2.0-1-ov-file) license.
-Our code is licensed under [Apache 2.0](https://github.com/CoolDawnAnt/InfoChartQA?tab=Apache-2.0-1-ov-file) license.
 The copyright of the charts belong to the original authors.

 ## ✨ Related Projects